 Business Continuity

 When COVID shifted everyone remote overnight, organizations with well-architected Google Workspace deployments transitioned smoothly.
-Those treating it as "just email" struggled.
+Those treating it as "just email" struggled — no shared drive discipline, no video meeting norms, no secure external collaboration path.
 Infrastructure thinking — not tool thinking — is what separates the two.